 Can I bring another Girl Scout with me to our parent/daughter booth sale?
 Unfortunately no; anything beyond parent and Girl Scout daughters at a booth sale is a troop activity and must meet safety guidelines requiring at least two screened and trained Girl Scout Troop Helper Adults.
 Additionally, multi-family activities may not be permitted at the time of booth sales due to current COVID-19 safety guidelines.

 Do I need permission slips for booth sales?
 Yes!
 Permission slips are required for parent/girl and troop booth sales.
 Permission slips are required for all girls participating in any activity.
 The Annual Permission & Health History form will suffice so long as the booth sale meets the requirements provided on the permission slip.

 May we have a donation jar at our booth sale?
 No. Girls/Troops may not have donation jars at booth sales because we only have permits to sell cookies, not to solicit donations.
 However, a “Cookie Share” jar that is collecting $5 from each customer and then providing a Cookie Share receipt is fine.
-For safety, a Cookie Share jar should not contain cash, but a symbolic item, such as a toy soldier or a donation card, for each purchase instead.
+For safety, a Cookie Share jar should not contain cash, but a symbolic item, such as a toy soldier or a donation card, for each purchase.
 If a customer says “keep the change” girls may accept it, but they should never solicit monetary donations.

 Our Service Unit doesn’t have any booth sale locations remaining.
 Can I go somewhere else?
 Yes, troops may book booth sales online throughout the Council jurisdiction.
 See your Troop Cookie Coordinator for details.

 We need to cancel a booth sale due to illness.
 What do we do?
-Troops must cancel online via Smart Cookies at least 48 hours in advance or contact their Service Unit Booth Sale Coordinator right away so another Troop can reserve the spot.
+Troops must cancel online via ABC Smart Cookies at least 48 hours in advance or contact their Service Unit Booth Sale Coordinator right away so another Troop can reserve the spot.